 Vascular anatomy of the brain

 The middle cerebral artery supplies a large part of the lateral aspect of the hemispheres, including Broca’s area and Wernicke’s areas, the primary motor and sensory language centers respectively.
-The occipital lobe is supplied by the posterior cerebral artery, and includes the visual cortex.
-The frontal lobes, medial portion of the hemispheres and the superior portion of the parietal lobes, are supplied primarily by the anterior cerebral artery.
+The occipital lobe is supplied by the posterior cerebral artery and includes the visual cortex.
+The frontal lobes, the medial portion of the hemispheres and the superior portion of the parietal lobes, are supplied primarily by the anterior cerebral artery.
 For a detailed view of the vascular supply and corresponding anatomy, please review the image.

 Note: The arterial vessels run inside the sulci.

 A stroke occurs when there is disruption of cerebral blood flow associated with ischemia in the associated brain tissue.
 This can occur due to occlusion of a cerebral vessel (ischemic stroke) or due to rupture of a cerebral blood vessel (hemorrhagic stroke).
-The clinical symptoms and signs of stroke depend on which blood vessel and corresponding brain tissue is affected.
+The clinical symptoms and signs of a stroke depend on which blood vessel and corresponding brain tissue are affected.

-The classical clinical presentation of stroke in the anterior cerebral artery vascular territory includes: hemiparesis (i.e. weakness), involving the legs more so than the arms, always contralateral to the vascular lesion.
+The classical clinical presentation of stroke in the anterior cerebral artery vascular territory includes hemiparesis (i.e. weakness), involving the legs more so than the arms, always contralateral to the vascular lesion.
 This is due to the fact that the anterior cerebral artery supplies the frontal, prefrontal and supplementary motor cortex as well as part of the primary motor and sensory cortex.
 Additionally, occlusion of the anterior cerebral artery can lead to bladder dysfunction.
 A review of the homunculus may help clarify (please see image).

 When the middle cerebral artery territory is affected by as stroke, the classical clinical presentation includes contralateral hemiparesis (weakness), as well as sensory deficits.
-Aphasia (the inability to speak), may also occur when the dominant hemisphere for language is affected (which is the left hemisphere for most right handed people and many left handed people as well).
+Aphasia (the inability to speak), may also occur when the dominant hemisphere for language is affected (which is the left hemisphere for most right-handed people and many left-handed people as well).

 Since the posterior cerebral artery supplies the visual cortex, strokes in this vascular territory will typically result in visual disorders, e.g. in the form of hemianopsia.
-If the vascular supply to the thalamus is also affected, clinical findings can include sensory deficits (numbness) in the contralateral face, arm and leg.
+If the vascular supply to the thalamus is also affected, clinical findings can include sensory deficits (numbness) in the contralateral face, arm, and leg.